We Tested 10 Models, This Weather Station Is Solar Powered and Easy to Use Making It Our Top Pick

 This home weather station’s large, colorful, easy-to-read display shows both the outdoor and indoor temperature as well as humidity, time and date, moon phase, barometric pressure, and forecast.
 It offers a USB port for charging devices and the ability to customize alerts.
 The frost-alert function calculates temperature and humidity levels to predict when frost will occur.

 Setting up the Newentor is quick and straightforward.
-We inserted two AA batteries into the outdoor sensor unit and plugged in the display console.
+We inserted two AA batteries into the outdoor sensor unit and plugged them into the display console.
 Within seconds, the sensor was transmitting data.
 The Newentor transmission range is advertised as “up to 200 feet,” but in our tests, it exceeded that, and we could transmit data up to 220 feet.
 Its temperature and humidity readings were both accurate.

 Get the Newentor home weather station at Amazon or Newentor